 Why beacons are poised to help increase the importance of local search

-Now, if you are new to the beacon market, chances are that you might not able to find the connect between beacons, tiny devices that can transmit a signal to any Bluetooth device in range (mobile devices, fitness bracelets, smart watches etc.), and local search.
-The answer to this lies in one of the basic capabilities of bluetooth beacons – to pinpoint a location down to a few meters.
+Now, if you are new to the beacon market, chances are that you might not able to find the connection between beacons, tiny devices that can transmit a signal to any Bluetooth device in range (mobile devices, fitness bracelets, smartwatches etc.), and local search.
+The answer to this lies in one of the basic capabilities of Bluetooth beacons – to pinpoint a location down to a few meters.

 Until recent times, localisation was largely limited to areas that were defined by the coordinates of a map.
 While these worked really well at locating buildings, they weren’t of much use once people actually entered a space.
 This is where beacons come into the picture.

-These proximity detection devices hold a huge advantage here as they allow marketers or brands to pinpoint a location down to a few meters and transmit and receive data in realtime.
-For example, say a user is standing next to an artifact at the museum.
-Marketers can use beacons to push an audio that dwells on the historical reference of the artifact in detail, thus enhancing his/her visitor experience.
+These proximity detection devices hold a huge advantage here as they allow marketers or brands to pinpoint a location down to a few meters and transmit and receive data in real-time.
+For example, say a user is standing next to an artefact at the museum.
+Marketers can use beacons to push an audio that dwells on the historical reference of the artefact in detail, thus enhancing his/her visitor experience.

 Now that we have covered why beacons are poised to enhance local search, let’s take a look at the 5 different ways in which beacons can help optimize local search.

 While there is an adoption curve among small businesses on the local search front, a major portion of local search isn’t exactly aimed at being contextually relevant.
 One of the primary reasons behind this is the lack of familiarity and time among local businesses on this front.
 Most people who are busy running something related to hardware, say an Auto Repair Shop, for example, wouldn’t often have the time or money to really concentrate on good SEO.